jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 ### Custom Counters page
 Investigate Custom Counters.

+{% include note.html content="Custom Counters are not supported for SQL Server hosted on Unix/Linux operating systems." %}

 #### Custom Counters chart
 Shows data collected for any custom counters that have been configured.